mcmah309/containeryard/README.md

 Container Yard is also extremely simple and built on familiar developer tools - Containerfiles and Tera templates.

+## Contributing

+Feel free to open an issue with any suggestions/ideas/bugs you may have and/or create PR's.

+ContainerYard builds its own dev container :D see [here](https://github.com/mcmah309/containeryard/tree/master/.devcontainer).
+Open the project in vscode, click the "open in container" button and you are ready to go!
+Otherwise just use the provided Containerfile.

 ## Module Repositories

 - <https://github.com/mcmah309/containeryard_repository.git> - mcmah309's Module Repository.
 Rust, Flutter, Bash, etc.